Interview with Helaina Hovitz

 I’m an editor, journalist, author, co-founder, author, and native New Yorker who has always had the unreasonable notion that I can help change the world.
 My greatest passion is writing inspiring stories about charities, social good, nonprofits, social issues, animal rescue, mental health, and recovery, though I also write about the lighter things in life, like food, wellness, and culture!

-Liv: Let’s kick off with food…What have you had for breakfast today?
+Liv: Let’s kick off with a food question: what have you had for breakfast today?

 Rolled oats in almond milk with chia and flax seeds—I make it on the stovetop the way my grandma used to when I was little, perfectly sweet and more “liquid” than “lumps.”
 When my mother made oatmeal, I would get so pissed—it was not the same way Grandma made it.
 Now that I’m in charge of the oatmeal, it’s all under control.